FirebaseExtended/experimental-extensions/firestore-text-to-speech/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Target languages for translations, as a comma-separated list: Into which target languages do you want to translate new strings?
-The languages are identified using ISO-639-1 codes in a comma-separated list, for example: en,es,de,fr.
-For these codes, visit the [supported languages list](https://cloud.google.com/translate/docs/languages).

-* Collection path: What is the path to the collection that contains the strings that you want to translate?
+* Collection path: What collection path contains documents with text you want to synthesize?

+* Bucket name: In which storage bucket do you want to keep synthesized text?

+* Storage path: What is the location in your storage bucket you would like to keep synthesized audio?
+By default this will be the root of the bucket.

+* Enable ssml: If set to \"Yes\", text processed by this extension will be assumed to be written in ssml.

+* Language code: What language code do you want to use?

+* Voice type: What voice type do you want to use?

-* Input field name: What is the name of the field that contains the string that you want to translate?
+* SSML Gender: What SSML Gender do you want to use?

-* Translations output field name: What is the name of the field where you want to store your translations?
+* SSML Gender: What audio encoding do you want to use?

-* Languages field name: What is the name of the field that contains the languages that you want to translate into?
-This field is optional.
-If you don't specify it, the extension will use the languages specified in the LANGUAGES parameter.

-* Translate existing documents?: Should existing documents in the Firestore collection be translated as well?
-If you've added new languages since a document was translated, this will fill those in as well.
+* Enable per document overrides.: If set to \"Yes\", options for synthesizing audio will be overwritten  by fields in the document containing the text to be synthesized.

+* Voice name: Alternatively you may specify a voice name, this will override other extension synthesization parameters (language code, SSML Gender, Voice type).

 **Cloud Functions:**

-* **fstranslate:** Listens for writes of new strings to your specified Cloud Firestore collection, translates the strings, then writes the translated strings back to the same document.

-* **fstranslatebackfill:** Searches your specified Cloud Firestore collection for existing documents, translates the strings into any missing languages, then writes the translated strings back to the same document.
+* **textToSpeech:** Processes document changes in the specified Cloud Firestore collection, writing synthesized natural speech files to Cloud Storage

 **APIs Used**:

-* translate.googleapis.com (Reason: To use Google Translate to translate strings into your specified target languages.)
+* texttospeech.googleapis.com (Reason: To use Google Text to Speech to generate natural sounding speech from your strings in Firestore.)